science-en-poche/yelandur/API.md

 There are two degrees of modification for a profile:

-* either you only change the `data` object (i.e. the real content of the profile), in which case the `PUT` body must be signed by the profile's private key.
+* Either you only change the `data` object (i.e. the real content of the profile), in which case the `PUT` body must be signed by the profile's private key.
 This makes sure only the creator of the profile can modify its data.
-* or you are also adding a `device_id` to profile that doesn't have any.
+* Or you are also adding a `device_id` to profile that doesn't have any.
   This means attaching an existing profile to an existing device, and can only be done once.
 When doing this, the `PUT` body must be signed by *both* the profile's private key and the device's private key.
 This